Seoul | Tokyo | Kyoto

 Upon arrival, transfer to your hotel.
 The rest of the day is yours to relax and unwind.

 Morning motorcoach tour, starting with Gyeongbok Palace, the main imperial residence for 600 years.
 View the outside of the Blue House, the official residence of the President of Korea, then continue to the National Folk Museum* which exhibits the legacies of Korean culture and history.
-Stop at a market before returning to hotel.
+Stop at a market before returning to your hotel.
 (B)

 Note: The museum is closed on Tuesdays.